 Milky Way in Cassiopeia and Cepheus

 All pictures below are downscaled versions.
 Full resolution images with more than 100 megapixels can be loaded with a Javascript viewer by clicking on the images in the first section.
 Selected details are shown in the second section.
-The third section presents some discoveries.
-Image and instrument data can be found at the end of this page.
+An attempt to classify the objects according to their distance can be found in section “observations”.
+Image and instrument data are presented at the end of this page.

 Full views